Pregnancy and MS Choices booklet

 Referrals

-Pregnancy management should include referrals to other medical teams should they be required.
-If you have more significant MS symptoms, for example, spasticity or higher levels of weakness in the pelvis and/or legs, a referral should be placed to a neuro physiotherapist early on.
-A neuro physiotherapist can work with you and your obstetric team to put a plan in place for labour and delivery.
+If you have more significant MS symptoms, for example, are experiencing increased spasticity or higher levels of weakness in the pelvis and/or legs, a referral should be placed to a neuro physiotherapist as soon as possible.
+They can work with you and your obstetric team to put a bespoke plan in place for labour and delivery.

 If you are finding bladder or bowel issues to be heightened because of pregnancy as well as in relation to your MS, a referral to a continence nurse may be helpful.
-You may need support from a physiotherapist as well to ensure you are doing your pelvic floor exercises correctly.

 Labour and delivery